elotl/kip/README.md

 # Kip, the Kubernetes Cloud Instance Provider

 Kip is a [Virtual Kubelet](https://github.com/virtual-kubelet/virtual-kubelet) provider that allows a Kubernetes cluster to transparently launch pods onto their own cloud instances.
-Kip's virtual-kubelet pod is run on a cluster and will create a virtual Kubernetes node in the cluster.
+The kip pod is run on a cluster and will create a virtual Kubernetes node in the cluster.
 When a pod is scheduled onto the Virtual Kubelet, Kip starts a right-sized cloud instance for the pod’s workload and dispatches the pod onto the instance.
 When the pod is finished running, the cloud instance is terminated.
 We call these cloud instances “cells”.

 When workloads run on Kip, your cluster size naturally scales with the cluster workload, pods are strongly isolated from each other and the user is freed from managing worker nodes and strategically packing pods onto nodes.
 This results in lower cloud costs, improved security and simpler operational overhead.